matry/editor/notes/notes.md

 ## said differently

-Stride is a textual interface for design engineers.
+Matry is a textual interface for design engineers.
 It intends to sit between design and development, providing a robust toolset that empowers those who can perform in both domains.

 By targeting this unique group of professionals, the tool stands to help bridge the gap between design and development.

 It intends to sharpen the OODA loop by whittling down bits of "micro toil" that exist in the creative process.

 ## modes

 - normal
 - edit

 ## select mode